 The European Association for Chinese Studies (EACS) is an international organization representing China scholars from all over Europe.
 Currently it has more than 700 members.
 It was founded in 1975 and is registered in Paris.
 It is a non-profit organization not engaging in any political activity.

 The purpose of the Association is to promote and foster, by every possible means, scholarly activities related to Chinese Studies in Europe.
-The EACS serves not only as the scholarly representative of Chinese Studies in Europe but also as contact organization for academic matters in this field.
+EACS serves not only as the scholarly representative of Chinese Studies in Europe but also as a contact organization for academic matters in this field.

-One of the Association’s major activities are the bi-annual conferences hosted by various centres of Chinese Studies in different European countries.
+One of the Association’s major activities are the biennial conferences hosted by various centres of Chinese Studies in different European countries.
 The papers presented at these conferences comprise all fields from traditional Sinology to studies of modern China.
-In addition, summer schools and workshops are organized under the auspices of the EACS.
+In addition, summer schools and workshops are organized under the auspices of EACS.
 The Association carries out scholarly projects on an irregular basis.

-Since 1995 the EACS has provided Library Travel Grants to support short visits for research in major sinological libraries in Western Europe.
+Since 1995, EACS has provided Library Travel Grants to support short visits for research in major sinological libraries in Western Europe.
 The scheme is funded by the Chiang Ching-Kuo Foundation and destined for PhD students and young scholars, primarily from Eastern European countries.
-The EACS furthers the careers of young scholars by awarding a Young Scholar Award for outstanding research.
-A jury selects the best three of the submitted papers, which are then presented at the next bi-annual conference.
+EACS furthers the careers of young scholars by awarding a Young Scholar Award for outstanding research.
+A jury selects the best three of the submitted papers, which are then presented at the next biennial conference.
 This scheme is also supported by the Chiang Ching-Kuo Foundation.

-The EACS issues a newsletter twice a year (June and December).
-It also publishes other items, such as internal EACS affairs or conference announcements, surveys of Chinese Studies in various European countries as well as the results of scholarly projects and conference proceedings.
+EACS issues a newsletter twice a year (June and December).
+It also publishes other items, such as internal EACS affairs or conference announcements, surveys of Chinese Studies in various European countries, as well as the results of scholarly projects and conference proceedings.

 Officers of EACS for 2016-2018: